ibexa/documentation-user/docs/creating_content_basic.md

 ![Table options in online editor](img/online_editor_table.png)

-In table options you can define the first row and/or column as headers, add and delete rows and columns in any part of the table as well as merge and split cells.
+In table options you can define the first row and/or column as headers, add or delete rows and columns in any part of the table, as well as merge and split cells.

 #### Text formatting